-During an emergency/crisis event, foodservices and dining may be impacted, requiring the care community to consider the minimum preparedness needed to maintain essential services.
-This plan addresses care community considerations for operational/departmental specific needs in concert with the Foodservice & Dining Emergency Response Plan Resource Guide.
+During an emergency/crisis event, foodservices and dining may be impacted, requiring the community to consider the minimum preparedness needed to maintain essential services.
+This plan addresses community considerations for operational/departmental specific needs in concert with the Foodservice & Dining Emergency Response Plan Resource Guide.

-In the preparation for essential foodservice delivery needed in the event of a reduction in power, water, natural disaster, fire, flood, and/or insufficient resources, the care community will have considered:
+In the preparation for essential foodservice delivery needed in the event of a reduction in power, water, natural disaster, fire, flood, and/or insufficient resources, the community will have considered:

-Emergency Plan that Includes
+Emerg ency Plan that Includes

-- Up to date names, phone numbers, and email addresses for disaster-support organizations and for all team members for fan out lists - D Food and water for three to seven days - Disposable dishes and utensils for three to seven days - □ A Contact Plan defining who will make decisions about food services and dining created by the Director of Dietary services in collaboration with the Executive Director and Incident Manager - D An up to date listing of residents' names, room numbers, nutritional risk and daily food needs - G Staffing plan - Generator power supply - D Emergency supply list (see below)
+Up to date names, phone numbers, and email addresses for disaster-support organizations and

+for all team members for fan out lists

+Food and water for three to seven days

+Disposable dishes and utensils for three to seven days

+A Contact Plan defining who will make decisions about food services and dining created by the Director of Dietary services in collaboration with the Executive Director and Incident Manager

+.,

+Staffing plan

+Generator power supply

+U Emergency supply list (see below)

 Suggested Three-Day Emergency Menu Supplies

-- Prepared assorted juices (nine meals) - D Bread, crackers, jelly (four meals and snacks) - Graham crackers, cookies (two meals and snacks) - Canned fruit/pudding (six meals) - Canned chicken, tuna, salmon (two meals) - Canned pork and beans (one meal) - Canned pickled beets or vegetable salad (two meals) - Puréed meats, vegetables, fruits (nine meals) - Canned meals for individual diets at the care community (i.e. gluten free, allergies)
+Prepared assorted juices (nine meals)

+Bread, crackers, jelly (four meals and snacks)

+Graham crackers, cookies (two meals and snacks)

+Canned fruit/pudding (six meals)

+Canned chicken, tuna, salmon (two meals)

+Canned pork and beans (one meal)

+Canned pickled beets or vegetable salad (two meals)

+Puréed meats, vegetables, fruits (nine meals)

+Canned meals for individual diets at the community (i.e. gluten free, allergies)

+Specia I Products

+· 🗆 Tube-feeding supplies (three to seven days)

+Special supplements i.e. lactose-free, renal, allergy products, thickeners, etc.

+Items I Required for Emergency Plan Include

+A hand grinder for consistency modified food (required if no electricity)

+A manual can opener

+Disposable plates, cups and plastic ware

+Scissors